 Want more information about the NPCC Program:

-Application with all paperwork is to be completed and returned to the Respiratory Therapy Office by Thursday, April 25th, 2013.
-You will turn your entire application packet into the Title III secretary (in the Frederick Dierks Building (sits next to the nursing secretary).
-Please have your application stamped as it is returned to the RT Office.
-Applications may be turned in after this deadline, BUT they will only be considered if seats remain available after the applicant pool from the first deadline are evaluated for admission to the Fall 2013 admission class.
+Respiratory therapy applications are accepted beginning March 1st.
+Application with all paperwork is to be completed and turned into the Health Sciences Division office by May 1st.
+Applications may be turned in after this deadline, BUT they will only be considered if seats remain available after the applicant pool from the May 1st deadline are evaluated for admission to the incoming fall class.

 Program Director at 501-760-4187